puppetlabs/puppet-resource_api/README.md

 * Run `rake release[upstream]` to release from your checkout
   * make sure to use the name of your git remote pointing to the puppetlabs GitHub repo
 * Remove the release-prep branch
+* Send the release announcements using the template in [misc/ANNOUNCEMENT_TEMPLATE.md](misc/ANNOUNCEMENT_TEMPLATE.md)